Block Student Associates 2025-26: Block Museum - Northwestern University

 Economics and Global Health Studies (2027)

-My name is Vanya Saksena, and I am a sophomore from Geneva, Switzerland, studying Economics and Global Health Studies with a minor in Chemistry.
+My name is Vanya Saksena, and I am a junior from Geneva, Switzerland, studying Economics and Global Health Studies with a minor in Chemistry.
 I visited the Block and heard about the BMSA program during the fall quarter of my freshman year, and since then I have been looking forward to becoming a part of the Block community!
 I have always loved the way museums utilize visual art and immersive experiences to educate and inspire their audience, and as a BMSA, I’m super excited to gain experience facilitating conversations about art, and introduce more NU students to the amazing exhibitions and events hosted by the Block.

 Emily Shen